Danny-sc/determ_workshop/docs/index.md

 <p class="caption">(\#fig:regresresid)Regression term and residuals in one dimensional example</p>
 </div>

 In general, and especially when dealing with complex models, we cannot expect the regression hypersurface to perfectly explain the behaviour of the output.
 For this reason it is necessary to account for the local deviations of the output from the regression hypersurface.
 These local deviations, also referred to as residuals, are shown in blue in Fig \@ref(fig:regresresid).
 When the parameter space is one-dimensional, they indicate how far the regression term is from the model output at each point.
 Since residuals are unknown, we treat them as random variables: for each parameter $x$, we then have a random variable $u(x)$ representing the residual at $x$.
-In the [HoMER](https://github.com/Tandethsquire/hmer) package we assume this collection of random variables $u(x)$ to be a [Gaussian process](https://en.wikipedia.org/wiki/Gaussian_process), with mean zero.
+In the [HMER](https://github.com/Tandethsquire/hmer) package we assume this collection of random variables $u(x)$ to be a [weakly stationary process](https://en.wikipedia.org/wiki/Stationary_process#Weak_or_wide-sense_stationarity) (similar to a [Gaussian process](https://en.wikipedia.org/wiki/Gaussian_process)), with mean zero.
 Informally this means the following:

-- for each parameter set $x$, we consider the residual $u(x)$ as a normally distributed random variable with mean zero.
+- for each parameter set $x$, we consider the residual $u(x)$ as a random variable with mean zero.
 Note that the mean is assumed to be zero, since, even if we expect to see local deviations, we do not expect the output to be systematically above (or below) the regression hypersurface;

-- given any pair of parameter sets $(x,x')$, the pair $(u(x),u(x'))$ is a multivariate normal variable, with mean $(0,0)$.
+- given any pair of parameter sets $(x,x')$, the pair $(u(x),u(x'))$ is a vector of two random variables with mean $(0,0)$ and such that the covariance of $u(x)$ and $u(x')$ only depends on the difference $x-x'$.

+In the case of a Gaussian process, we further assume that $u(X)$ is normally distributed and that $(u(x),u(x'))$ is a multivariate normal variable.

-To fully describe the Gaussian process $u(x)$ we need to define the covariance structure, i.e. we need to say how correlated the residuals at $x$ and $x'$ are, for any pair $(x,x')$.
-A common covariance structure used in Gaussian processes is given by
+To fully describe a weakly stationary process $u(x)$ we need to define the covariance structure, i.e. we need to say how correlated the residuals at $x$ and $x'$ are, for any pair $(x,x')$.
+When using Gaussian processes, as we do in this workshop, a commonly adopted covariance structure is given by

 $$\text{Cov}(u(x), u(x'))= \sigma^2  c(x,x^{\prime}) $$
 where  $c$ is the square-exponential correlation function

 $$c(x,x^{\prime}) :=  \exp\left(\frac{-\sum\limits_{i}(x_{i}-x_{i}^{\prime})^2}{\theta^2}\right)$$

-where $x_i$ is the ith-component of the parameter set $x.$ This covariance structure is the default option in the [HoMER](https://github.com/Tandethsquire/hmer) package, even though other structures are available.
+where $x_i$ is the ith-component of the parameter set $x.$ This covariance structure is the default option in the [HMER](https://github.com/Tandethsquire/hmer) package, even though other structures are available.

 Let us look at the various terms in this covariance structure: